merenlab/merenlab.org/_posts/2026-08-03-coral-reefs-to-human-guts.md

 What we need to address is overfishing.
 Carbon emissions.
 Ultra-processed food.
 Concrete cities that can't support life.
 Food production.
 Antibiotics.
 AND the aggressive profit-driven economics that make every one of these the cheapest available option.
 Of course, trying to fix those requires us to go out of our safe spaces and engage in games of power, politics, and other uncool activities, so we do what we can from our domain of influence, but that does not change the grand truth that we probably all feel in our guts but don't even know from where to start: we have to fix ecosystems by modifying our own behavior.

+And at that juncture, the work by Terzin et al shines even brighter, in my opinion, as they treat the microbial signal as what it is best for: a relatively unbiased, very much scalable, and quite sensitive readout of reef state.
+They even mention that such a signal can be used to monitor whether no-take zones are being respected in the first place (which I would love to see extend into "whether MPAs are any useful" surveys/discussions).
+And the intervention the study credits is the removal of the stressor itself, which in this case is the fishing pressure, rather than short-circuiting the solution by resorting to a "restore the microbiome" narrative.
+Respek!

-I know I digress, but actually not that much because the framework I keep circling around here is, I think, quite simple:
+I know I digress, but actually we are not too far from the central theme here:

-Metabolic independence is not a property of taxa, it is a readout of ecosystem stability.
-In an ecosystem in homeostasis, the community fills up with organisms that cannot survive alone.
-Take the homeostasis away, and the same filter that used to reward dependency starts punishing it.
+Metabolic independence is a taxa- and habitat-independent microbial readout of ecosystem stability.
+In homeostasis, microbial community fills up with organisms that cannot survive alone.
+When homeostasis is tarnished, and the same ecological filter that rewards dependency starts punishing it.
 This captures the ecosystem state independent of a host, immune system, or fish directly.
-And this is a much broader framework to think about the implications of 'stress' on microbial ecosystems, what the readouts are, and why and how such ecological readouts could be useful to understand how we should (or shouldn't) react to changes in biodiversity.
+And this is a much broader framework to think about the implications of 'stress' on microbial ecosystems, what the readouts mean, and why and how they could be useful to understand how we should (or shouldn't) react to changes in biodiversity.

 ---

 I thank Terzin et al for putting together this great work.
 If this broader topic is of interest to you, and if you have some procrastination time this week, please consider reading all these studies in this order:

-- Watson, Füssel, and Veseli et al, https://doi.org/10.1186/s13059-023-02924-x (metabolic independence to explain changes in biodiversity under stress).
+- Watson, Füssel, and Veseli et al, [Metabolic independence drives gut microbial colonization and resilience in health and disease](https://doi.org/10.1186/s13059-023-02924-x) (explains changes in biodiversity under stress).
-- Marcelino et al, https://www.nature.com/articles/s41467-023-42112-w (disease-specific loss of microbial cross-feeding interactions in the gut)
+- Marcelino et al, [Disease-specific loss of microbial cross-feeding interactions in the human gut](https://www.nature.com/articles/s41467-023-42112-w) (links changes in biodiversity to loss of cross-feeding interactions).
-- Veseli et al, https://elifesciences.org/articles/89862 (metabolic independence scaled across thousands of gut metagenomes)
+- Veseli et al, [Microbes with higher metabolic independence are enriched in human gut microbiomes under stress](https://elifesciences.org/articles/89862) (scales up metabolic independence hypothesis across thousands of gut metagenomes).
-- Terzin et al, https://www.biorxiv.org/content/10.64898/2026.07.23.740257v1 (coral reefs)
+- Terzin et al, [No-take marine reserves promote oligotrophic reef bacterioplankton communities across the Great Barrier Reef](https://www.biorxiv.org/content/10.64898/2026.07.23.740257v1) (links perturbations in reefs to increased representation of microbes with high metabolic independence).

 Apart from that, I wish you a great week, and see you next time.